ekm507/telelibrator/README.md

     2. set reply mode
     3. add links to your favorite services. each service can have multiple links and one of them will be used randomly.
 5. run `telelibrator.py` with `python3`

+## supporting services by now:

+- nitter for twitter
+- bibliogram for instagram
+- invidious for youtube
+- piped for youtube
+- libreddit for reddit
+- teddit for reddit